-Newspapers, Magazines and Websites
+Newspapers, magazines and websites

 The South China Morning Post is the main English-language source of job advertisements.
 Its Saturday edition includes a section with all job ads placed during the previous week, organised by industry.
 Other advertisements appear in the Standard, the Far Eastern Economic Review, the Asian Wall Street Journal and HK Magazine.
 You can also find job advertisements for specific areas in trade magazines, such as: Hong Kong Lawyer, FinanceAsia, Asia Money, Computer World HK, Capital Asia and HK Industrialist.

-Other sources for the job hunt
+Other sources for expat jobs

 Career Times online (www.careertimes.com.hk ) has a wide range of articles about the job market in Hong Kong.
 It also includes advice about how to prepare CVs, the best ways to network and organise job hunting.
 The government’s Interactive Employment Service (www.jobs.gov.hk ) offers job search and free vacancy posting for employers.